Combinatorial and algebraic perspectives on the marginal independence structure of Bayesian networks: Unconditional Dependence

 \end{ex}

-We now define some operations on a DAG $\D$ which are necessary for the statement of Theorem~\ref{thrm:alt-defs}.
-The operator $t(\D)$ denotes the \emph{transitive closure} of \(\D\), i.e., the DAG obtained after iteratively adding all edges \(v \rightarrow w\) for any pair of nonadjacent nodes \(v, w \in V\) for which $E^\D$ contains the edges \(v \rightarrow v'\) and \(\ v' \rightarrow w\).
-The operator $r(\D)$ reverses all edges in $\D$; i.e., it replaces the edge $v\rightarrow w$ with edge $v\leftarrow w$ for all $v\rightarrow w\in E^\D$.
-The operator $m(\D)$ denotes the undirected graph formed by adding an edge between each pair of nonadjacent nodes in $V$ that have a common child, and then making all edges in $E$ undirected.
-This operation is also referred to as \emph{moralization} in the graphical models literature.
+Some operations on a DAG $\D$ are necessary for the statement of Theorem~\ref{thrm:alt-defs}.
+Let $t(\D)$ denote the \emph{transitive closure} of \(\D\), i.e., the DAG given by iteratively adding all edges \(v \rightarrow w\) for any pair of nonadjacent nodes \(v, w \in V\) for which $E^\D$ contains the edges \(v \rightarrow v'\) and \(\ v' \rightarrow w\).
+The operator $r(\D)$ reverses all edges in $\D$; i.e., replacing $v\rightarrow w$ with $v\leftarrow w$ for all $v\rightarrow w\in E^\D$.
+Let $m(\D)$ denote the undirected graph formed by adding an edge between each pair of nonadjacent nodes in $V$ that have a common child, and then undirecting all edges.
+This operation is called \emph{moralization} in the graphical models literature.
 The operator \(a(M)\) turns a given symmetric matrix \(M\) into a $0,1$-matrix via the component-wise mapping Finally, we let \(M^\top\) denote the transpose of the matrix $M$.

-With the above notation and operators in hand, we are now ready to state our characterizations of the unconditional dependence graph of a DAG $\D$, extending a result in \citep{pgm22}.
+Using the above notation and operators, we now state our characterizations of the unconditional dependence graph of a DAG $\D$, extending a result in \citep{pgm22}.

 \begin{thrm} Let $\D = (V,E)$ be a DAG with $n = |V|$ nodes.
 The unconditional dependence graph $\U$ of $\D$ is equal to each of the following: \begin{enumerate} \item \(\U_1 = (V, \{\{v,w\} : \mathrm{an}_\D(v) \cap \mathrm{an}_\D(w) \not= \emptyset\})\); that is, two distinct nodes share an edge in \(\U\) if and only if they have a common ancestor in \(\D\), \item \(\U_2 = \left(V, \bigcup_{m \in \ma_\D(V)} \{\{v, w\} \in \de_\D(m) \times \de_\D(m) : v \not= w\}\right)\), \item \(\U_3 = m(t(r(\D)))\), and \item $\U_4$ described by the adjacency matrix \(A_{\U_4} = a(T^\top T)\), where \(T = \sum\limits_{p = 0}^{n -1} A^p_\D\). \end{enumerate} \end{thrm}